 - Janssen / Johnson & Johnson (Ad26.COV2.S)

-Students who are not able to get one of the vaccines listed above should contact Chris Schmid, the Coordinator of Student Medical Services, to set up an appointment for your free vaccination in Switzerland after your arrival.
+Students who are not able to get one of the vaccines listed above should contact Chris Schmid, the Coordinator of Student Medical Services, to discuss your situation and if appropriate to set up an appointment for your free vaccination in Switzerland after your arrival.

 If I get my first vaccine dose in my current location, can I get the second dose after I arrive at Franklin?